 - Can I lose my salvation?

 - Who is the Holy Spirit?

-Answers in Genesis has done something curious here, in making their books available for free reading.
-You can’t download them, but can read them, chapter by chapter, on their website.
+These books are free too but are only available to be read online.
+So you can’t download them, but can read them, chapter by chapter, on their website.
 That makes things a little more troublesome, but if the book interests you, it is a minor inconvenience.

 Answers in Genesis is a creationist group with a presuppositionalist approach to apologetics, which means there is a decided Reformed influence in the group.
 But while all Reformed folk should be creationists, not all creationists are Reformed, so these books are not specifically Reformed.
 The very best is In Six Days, in which 50 scientists each take a chapter to explain why they believe in creationism.
 Old Earth Creationism on Trial and In the Beginning Was Information are also very good.